mattiasnordqvist/Golden-Fox/README.md

 ```

 if you want inclusiveness.
-However, in this case it wouldn't matter, because DateTime.Today evaluates to Today at 00:00 which is makes 10:00 the next occurence no matter if you include 00:00 or not as viable options.
+However, in this case it wouldn't matter, because DateTime.Today evaluates to Today at 00:00 which is makes 10:00 the next occurence no matter if you include 00:00 or not as a viable option.

 ## Intervals